gnosisguild/zodiac/README.md

 Existing folders are skipped unless `--force` is passed, which removes and regenerates them.
 Source is read from `[network]` or, by default, the default explorer set.
-It works entirely through the explorer: it fetches the verified source and recovers the exact init code and salt from the deployment transaction, so a contract can later reproduce at the same address on every chain.
+It works entirely through the explorer: it fetches the verified source and tries to recover the exact init code and salt from the deployment transaction.
+When that succeeds, the contract can later reproduce at the same address on every chain.
+If deployment recovery fails, the ABI and source are still written, but the asset cannot be redeployed.
 Linked libraries are discovered from the compiler input and extracted recursively.
 One folder is written per asset (the main contract and each linked library):

 ```
 mastercopies/<module>/<version>/<asset>/abi.json
 mastercopies/<module>/<version>/<asset>/sourcecode.json   # standard-JSON compiler input
-mastercopies/<module>/<version>/<asset>/bytecode.json     # address, factory, salt, creationBytecode
+mastercopies/<module>/<version>/<asset>/bytecode.json     # optional: address, factory, salt, creationBytecode
 ```

 **`deploy`** redeploys those artifacts to their canonical addresses on each